rumaima/govassist_ai/README.md

 ## ✅ Example Usage

 Go to `http://localhost:7860` and:
-1. Fill in the form.
+1. Fill in the applicant details.
 2. Upload required documents (.txt and .xlsx).
 3. Click on the button Submit for Evaluation to get automated analysis, validation issues, eligibility result, and support suggestions.